ICGS

 Meet Our Law & Public Policy Interns, Externs, and Capstone Project Leaders

-Since summer 2020, Indian Country Grassroots Support has had the support of interns, externs, and project leaders from the Diné College Land Grant Office; the University of New Mexico School of Law; Elizabeth Haub School of Law at Pace University; the Land Use Law Center at Pace University; Yale University; American University Washington School of Law; University of Arizona James E. Rogers College of Law; and the Capstone Project of the M. Sc SEDV program, University of Calgary, School of Public Policy.
+Since summer 2020, Indian Country Grassroots Support has had the support of interns, externs, and project leaders from the Diné College Land Grant Office; University of Arizona and University of Arizona James E. Rogers College of Law, University of New Mexico School of Law; Elizabeth Haub School of Law at Pace University; the Land Use Law Center at Pace University; Yale University; American University Washington School of Law; University of Arizona James E. Rogers College of Law; and the Capstone Project of the M. Sc SEDV program, University of Calgary, School of Public Policy.
 They provide invaluable research support on Diné Nihi Kéyah Project sustainable development law seminar subjects, Diné Bá Álchíní Yił Ádaaní NAVAJO FAMILY VOICES resource development, and other public policy and extern law school projects.
 It is an honor to host you all.

 Our interns, externs, and youth project leaders research and map federal and tribal law information and services that are cross-jurisdictional and difficult to find.
 Here are some of their mini bios.